ReikoNakashima/Unix_CheatSheet_for_Genomics/README.md

 ```
 du -s /home/myFolder
 ```
-To see the usage in pharmsci project directory
+To see the usage in pharmsci project directory.
+The "blocks" column in the current usage.
 ```
 mmlsquota --block-size auto -j pharmsciARD_ngs gpfs
 ```